ianzapolsky/ianzapolsky.github.io/_posts/2014-05-09-art-every-day.markdown

 and then sleeping for 60 seconds at the end of each iteration to avoid going over the Twitter API request quota.
 Every 720 loops (the number of minutes in 12 hours), the program would tweet out a piece of art.
-However, this solution seemed inelegant to me, and furthermore, if my server had a service interruption, or for some reason the bot process was killed, then all functionality would be lost without me knowing about it.
+However, this solution was inelegant because if my server had a service interruption, or for some reason the bot process was killed, then all functionality would be lost without me knowing about it.